brndnmtthws/brndn-io/content/posts/know-less/index.md

 "I don't know."

-Three words that, when spoken genuinely, reveal more wisdom than a thousand confident declarations.
+Three words that usually tell me someone is thinking straight.
 Yet they're among the hardest words for many of us to say.

 There's a fine line between confidence and arrogance.
 Few have mastered the art